-There are three levels of competition: Regional, State, and National.
+There are four levels of competition: School, Regional, State, and National.

-2023 Contest Season Information
+2025 Contest Season Information

-Currently we are making plans for in-person contests, with the Regional Contests being held in March 2023 and the State contest in May 2023.
-We are planning for the 2023 season to be in person but keep an eye on the CHD and NHD websites and social media for updates.
+Currently we are making plans for the contests, with the Regional Contests being held in March 2025 and the State Contest in May 2025.
+The 2025 season will be held in-person, and all participants will be expected to attend on contest day.

-Registration for the regional contests will open in November 2022.
+Registration for the regional contests will open in November 2024.
 Please monitor our CHD Contest Registration Page for instructions and updates.
 Teachers must register before their students can do so.